Oliver-Piorun/koala_chess/README.md

 ## Development plan
 - ✅ Create an initial project
+- ✅ Create a window
-- ⬜️ Create a window
+- ⬜️ Create a window loop
 - ⬜️ Generate OpenGL bindings with rust-bindgen
 - ⬜️ Implement a game loop